 "Wow.
 So Berrylicious ain't so straight after all?"

 Santana has always wondered about that.
 Rachel never pings much—except when it comes to Quinn.
 Santana has never, ever said it out loud—she's been very careful to never get Quinn's hopes up any higher than they already were—but she never could say with any certainty that Rachel wasn't at least a little bit gay for Fabray.

 Quinn's smile slips, and she suddenly looks pensive.
 She fidgets in her seat and drags a perfectly manicured finger—sexy black polish and all—back and forth across the edge of the pillow.
 "I…I guess not," she says quietly, anxious gaze meeting Santana's as she runs her tongue over her lips in a familiar nervous habit.
-"To be honest, I'm still a little worried about that part," she admits slowly, "but she...Rachel loves me, Santana," Quinn whispers reverently, blissed out smile firmly back in place as she hugs the pillow tighter.
-"And when she kisses me," she trails off, and Santana can practically see Quinn's mind skipping off into the GayBerry fields forever.
+"To be honest, I'm still a little worried about that part," she admits slowly, "but she...Rachel loves me, Santana," she whispers reverently, blissed out smile firmly back in place as she hugs the pillow tighter.
+"And when she kisses me," she trails off with fluttering eyelashes, and Santana can practically see Quinn's mind skipping off into the GayBerry fields forever.

 Santana feels a telling sting in her eyes, but she ignores it, growling, "C'mere," as she opens her arms.
 Quinn tosses the pillow aside, shifting across the sofa and accepting Santana's hug.
 "I'm happy for you," she whispers into Quinn's ear.
 "It's about time Berry got her head out of her ass."